 Treating sleep apnea promotes a healthier heart, body and mind.
 With your dentist’s help, you can improve your sleep and your health!

 Inhaled minimal sedation.

-- A pill, medication taken orally by the patient.
-Will cause drowsiness but patient will be awake.
+A pill, medication taken orally by the patient.
+This can cause drowsiness but patient will be awake.
 With enough dosage, medication can put patients to sleep.